Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Conclusion

 While asymmetric dark matter models provide a variety of ways to relate the number densities of visible and dark matter, relating the particle masses presents a challenge that is more difficult and thus less frequently addressed.
 In this work we focused on extending the mirror two Higgs doublet model of Ref.~\cite{Lonsdale:2018xwd}, where the dark matter consists of neutrons of a dark QCD whose confinement scale is related to $\Lambda_{\mathrm{QCD}}$ by a discrete symmetry that is spontaneously broken at a high scale.
 While this earlier work generated related visible and dark baryon number densities through thermal leptogenesis, we sought to implement electroweak baryogenesis at the dark electroweak phase transition as the method for generating a particle asymmetry.

 In this work we did not present a fully detailed theory of electroweak baryogenesis; rather, we completed some preliminary steps to demonstrate the feasibility of such a model, and to show that it could be naturally realised within the mirror 2HDM framework of Ref.~\cite{Lonsdale:2018xwd}.
-We first showed in Section~\ref{sec:EWPT} that for a number of regions of parameter space the dark electroweak phase transition is strongly first-order, as is necessary to provide the out-of-equilibrium dynamics in EWBG.
-In Section~\ref{sec:asym} we then considered the reprocessing of the dark baryon asymmetry generated through dark EWBG by cross-sector effective operator interactions.
+We first showed in Sec.~\ref{sec:EWPT} that for a number of regions of parameter space the dark electroweak phase transition is strongly first-order, as is necessary to provide the out-of-equilibrium dynamics in EWBG.
+In Sec.~\ref{sec:asym} we then considered the generation and reprocessing of the dark baryon asymmetry generated through dark EWBG by cross-sector effective operator interactions.
 For both interactions we analysed -- the neutron portal and the lepton portal -- the final visible and dark baryon number densities obtained were of a similar order.
 However, in the case of the lepton portal, the present-day baryon asymmetry ratio depended on the relative sizes of the dark lepton and baryon asymmetries generated at the dEWPT.
 Determining these initial conditions requires a full calculation of the EWBG dynamics.

 In addition to providing the initial conditions for the lepton portal, a full EWBG calculation would also show whether a sufficiently large dark baryon asymmetry can be generated; that is, large enough that the correct visible baryon number density is reproduced following the asymmetry transfer.
-The size of the asymmetry depends upon the strength of the dEWPT and the magnitude of $CP$-violation in the Yukawa interactions with $\Phi_2'$ at the bubble walls.
-Given the largely unconstrained couplings of the secondary Higgs doublet, we expect that there is sufficient freedom to generate the required baryon asymmetry; regardless, a quantitative EWBG analysis is necessary to turn this work into a complete theory.
+Using a rough condition we showed that, given at least one $\mathcal{O}(1)$ dark quark Yukawa coupling, a sufficiently large baryon asymmetry should be able to be generated through $CP$ violation in the dark CKM matrix.
+A quantitative EWBG analysis is necessary to turn this work into a complete theory.